Hiepnguyenhoang/Traffic-light-STM32/README.md

 The Traffic Light Control handles three inputs from sensors representing vehicles on the South and West roads and pedestrian crossings - Walk.
 The system operates based on:
 - Traffic lights in different directions must change from Go (green) -> Warning (yellow) -> Stop (red).
 When one light is in Go or Warning, the other direction's lights must be in Stop.
 - priority: South-Walk-West. if the sensors in all directions are logic 1, the South's vehicles will move first, then the Walk, then the West.
 - Alternate Right of Way: When multiple sensors detect a vehicle (sensor = 1), the traffic lights will turn green base on priority, alternating the right of way.
-For example, initially, the South direction is given priority, followed by the Walk (Pedestrian) signal and the South direction.
+For example, initially, the South direction is given priority, followed by the Walk (Pedestrian) signal and the West direction.
 If the South light is already Green, then if there is a vehicle in the West or Pedestrian crossings, the light in that direction will green although there's a vehicle in South direction

 This project is developed by a team has four members
 - Nguyễn Hoàng Hiệp